applesauce3535/Splongle-Compiler/README.md

 to take it from there.
 # Current features
 Currently the language supports sending exit codes and initialization of integer and double primitive data types.
-All arithmetic operations have been implemented, however order of operations is yet to come, and operations on floating-point values will follow shortly after.
+All arithmetic and order of operations on integers has been implemented.
+Next I would like to work on logical operations and control structures.
+Arithmetic on floating-point values will come eventually.
 # Future features
 <ul>
   <li>Character data types</li>